embEDUx/documentation/src/troubleshooting/rootfs/monitoring-package-installation.md

     changing after the command has been started.
 If the build process hung, there would be no more output after the first line.
-This is not the case in the example since there's a second line of output after a couple of seconds, which shows activity of the ongoing build process.
+This is not the case in the example since there's a second line of output after a couple of seconds, which showactivity of the ongoing build process.